openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/terminology.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/terminology/organismSubstance
    :@type: https://openminds.om-i.org/types/Terminology
-   :definition: Any material anatomical entity in a gaseous, liquid, semisolid or solid state produced by or derived from an organism or parts of an organism.
+   :definition: Terminology defining biological substances produced by or contained within an organism.
-   :description: The preferred ontology for 'organism substance' is UBERON.
+   :description: This terminology includes naturally occurring materials or substances that exist within anatomical contexts of an organism.
+These may include fluids, secreted substances, or other biological materials associated with tissues or organs.
+The terms represent substances rather than structural anatomical entities.
+Examples may include biological fluids or mineralized materials produced by tissues.
+The terminology enables representation of organism-derived substances in anatomical datasets.
    :name: organism substance

 `BACK TO TOP <Terminologies: Terminology library_>`_